CleasbyCode/pdvzip/README.md

 # pdvzip
-A simple command-line tool used to embed a ZIP file within a PNG image,
+pdvzip (v2.0) is a simple command-line tool used to embed a ZIP file within a PNG image,
 creating a *tweetable* and "[***executable***](https://github.com/CleasbyCode/pdvzip#extracting-your-embedded-files)" PNG-ZIP polyglot image file.

 You can share your image on **X/Twitter** and a few other hosting sites, which will preserve the embedded **ZIP** file.